KevinZonda/pytorch-gamma/README.md

 Torch γ is a framework for building and training neural networks inspired by [Ruby](https://www.cs.ox.ac.uk/people/geraint.jones/ruby/).

-Torch Gamma is intends to use relational algebra to build and train neural networks.
+Torch Gamma intends to use relational algebra to build and train neural networks.

 ## About Ruby